|Previous College:||Long Beach State|

 Lyles also played pro beach volleyball on the AVP Tour from 1996 to 2003.

 Lyles married the former Jamie Keith, a former volleyball standout for the University of Nevada, in 2006 in Los Gatos, Calif.
-The couple welcomed son Ethan in April 2008.
+The couple welcomed son Ethan in April 2008 and daughter Parker in August of 2012.

 "I know Matt more as a former player than a coach.
 Matt, as a player, has a skill set when it comes to ball control and serve receive that many people believe is in the top percentile of passers this country has ever seen.
 Combine that with the fact that he has a really patient demeanor about him with so many technical skills, he is a really good selection for Santa Clara.
 With his all-around experience, playing internationally, playing on the college level and coaching at that level, playing for the national team and also beach volleyball – Matt has a really good background and he will make a huge impact on that program as a full-time coach," said USA Men's National Team head coach Alan Knipe.
 "Off the court, you won't find a person that doesn't know him or that doesn't like him.
 He is really personable and really good at building relationships.
 His personality will help the culture of any program he is a part of.
 He will make it easy for current players to want to talk to him and more importantly, he will be very good at recruiting because it will come across how sincere he is.
 If you are looking at college volleyball programs, you would want your daughter to play for a staff like Jon and Matt."